verowangari/personal-portfolio-codesoft/README.md

 # VERONICA MURIITHI - Personal portfolio

+## SET-UP/INSTALLATION REQUIREMENT
+1. Install Visual Studio Code
+2. Create a github account
+3. Install git
+4. Create a repository
+5. Code
+6. Push to Github
+7. Put the site into use

 This is a responsive personal portfolio website, responsive for all devices.
 It shows my projects, skills and background.